The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 What is the Life Expectancy of the Silky Pug?

-The life expectancy of the Silky Pug is, on average, around the 12 years mark but there are clearly a number of factors that will play a role in determining their lifespan.
+The life expectancy of the Silky Pug is, on average, around the 12 years mark but there are many factors that will play a role in determining their lifespan.

 However, our complete guide is going to cover those areas to help you to provide the best possible life for your new puppy.